reesamu/Innovation-Summit-2025/docs/index.md

 Access wireless service on campus by selecting UCB Guest Wireless from your available Wi-Fi network options and accepting the terms and conditions upon opening your web browser.
 You will be prompted to re-accept these terms and conditions periodically.
 If you encounter difficulty accessing the Internet, call 303-735-HELP (4357) or email help@colorado.edu for assistance during their business hours.
 Check firewalls or security settings on your computer that could possibly complicate accessing the campus Wi-Fi system before you arrive.

 ## Hotels
+We will provide a booking link to access negotiated rates with nearby hotels.

 ## Event Photography
 We plan to take some photos of activities throughout the course of the week for use in internal and external publications.
 If you do not wish to have your image recorded for distribution, please inform the photographer and/or email Casey.Jenson@colorado.edu.
 By participating in ESIIL events, you are agreeing to the use of your photos unless you notify us in writing of your desire to opt out of being photographed.